Jules Radich: 2022 mayoral election and accession

+Three Waters and co-governance

 In early November 2022, Radich expressed conditional support for the Government's controversial Three Waters reform programme but advocated more local ownership over water resources and infrastructure.
 While supporting national water regulation, Radich argued that the administration of water in the Otago and Southland Regions should be done at the regional level rather than through an entity covering the entire South Island.
 On 9 November, Radich and all DCC councillors with the exception of Vandervis voted to sign an updated agreement with the two local mana whenua (tribal groups) Kati Huirapa Rūnaka ki Puketeraki and Te Rūnanga ō Ōtākou.

+2022 COVID-19 remarks

-In mid-November, Radich attracted media attention after stating there was "no cause for alarm" after around 800 passengers aboard the cruise ship Majestic Princess tested positive for COVID-19.
+In mid-November 2022, Radich attracted media attention after stating there was "no cause for alarm" after around 800 passengers aboard the cruise ship Majestic Princess tested positive for COVID-19.
 The Majestic Princess had visited several New Zealand locations including Dunedin before returning to Sydney on 13 November 2022.
 Radich claimed that there was no cause for alarm due to the measures taken by Dunedin health professionals and the high rate of COVID-19 vaccinations in Dunedin.
 He stated that his "main concern is about whether we can provide enough entertainment for those people on cruise ships."
 By contrast, University of Otago epidemiologist Michael Baker described the situation on Majestic Princess as a major outbreak and said that the cruise industry should have done more to limit infections and care for patients.

+Pay dispute with Benson Pope and Walker

 In December 2022, Radich was locked in a pay dispute with two fellow councillors Benson Pope and Steve Walker.
 Following his election in October 2022, Radich had proposed a new seven-committee structure with every councillor getting a role as a chair or deputy.
 Breaking with tradition, Radich had proposed paying councillors serving as chairs and deputy chairs more than councillors without additional responsibilities; with deputy chairs earning NZ$80,442 and other councillors earning NZ$64,353 per annum.
 Benson Pope and Walker claimed that Radich had offered them roles which he knew they would reject.
 In response to criticism, Radich rejected claims that his actions were political and claimed that they reflected the difference in work he expected from councillors holding additional responsibilities.
 In mid-December 2022, the Remuneration Authority rejected Radich's proposal to cut Benson Pope and Walker's salary by 11.7 percent on the grounds that it was unlawful.
 In mid-December, the DCC considered a revised proposal that would reduce the salaries of the deputy mayor and deputy chair by NZ$2,144 and NZ$2,460 while raising Walker and Benson-Pope's salary to $8430 each, bringing their annual remuneration to $72,783.